 Nahuel’s wisdom was inspiring, full of advice anyone in any business can use moving forward.
 Listen to the episode below to hear directly from Nahuel and Diandra, and subscribe to Behind the Review for more from new business owners and reviewers every Thursday.

 Behind the Review, episode 22 transcript High stakes and heightened customer experiences

-DIANDRA: And there’s floor to ceiling windows across the whole shop.
+DIANDRA: There’s floor to ceiling windows across the whole shop.
 So it is beautifully lit.
 The colors are these very vibrant pastels all around the studio, so you kind of walk in and just feel at peace.
 And the front desk staff is super friendly.
-And one of the things that I think separates a good business from a great business is customer service, because you can have an amazing product or service, but it’s customer service that really makes people feel welcome and makes them excited to be there and makes them want to come back.
+One of the things that I think separates a good business from a great business is customer service, because you can have an amazing product or service, but it’s customer service that really makes people feel welcome and makes them excited to be there and makes them want to come back.

 I am so pleased with how my tattoo came out.
 Rustem is so talented, and created exactly what I wanted.
 I said I would stop with two tattoos but I am sure I will be back…

 Thank you Iris Tattoo for an amazing experience.